Lara-A-O/Urban-Green-Canopy-Structure-Across-City-Districts/README.md

 To start with the analyis the .laz files have to be clipped accordingly to the city districts being analyzed.
 Herefore the boundaries of the city districs as well as the .laz files are needed.
 The boundaries have been previously extracted using an OSM query in QGIS.
 The boundaries are available as a Geopackage.
 Since the city districts are consisting of several LAS files the LAS catalog is used to extract the region of interest without invalidity or edge artifacts between the tiles.

+The code was executed equally for all districts (The following code block shows an example for Lindleinsmühle).

 ```R
 #Import the city districts
 boundary <- sf::st_read("C:/Users/LaraO/EAGLE_Master/2_Semester/LiDAR-Abgabe/AOIs/Boundary_Lindleinsmuehle.gpkg", quiet = TRUE)